sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/planes-and-sketches.md

 #### Opposite standard planes

 In addition to the standard planes there are their opposite (`YX` is the opposite of `XY`).
-These are the same planes, but with their axis inversed – which also means top and bottom are inversed.
+These are the same planes, but with their axis inverted – which also means top and bottom are inverted.

 An example will make it more concrete